AbsaOSS/pramen/README.md

   - You can use Scala and Python transformers and combine them.
 * Extendable
   - If your data source or sink is not supported by Pramen yet?
 You can implement your own very easy.
-* Builtin support of various relational database sources
+* Built-in support of various relational database sources
   - Pramen already supports getting data from the following RDMS: PostgreSQL, Oracle Data Warehouse, Microsoft SQL Server, Denodo Virtualized and other standard JDBC compliant data sources